ZooHillData/zoos/packages/react-table/README.md

 Tanstack Table is amazing.
 There are examples for everything you need (column pinning, resizing, etc.).

-Unfortunately, each feature requires applying CSS rules to each table component (`<thead />`, `<tr />`, `<td />`, ... ) in a pretty specific way.
+Unfortunately, each feature requires passing CSS rules (and other props) to each table component (`<thead />`, `<tr />`, `<td />`, ... ) in certain ways.

-We've wired them up using `tailwind` classes b/c we use tailwind and it's easier to read.
-They're pretty simple, so if we want vanilla `style` props, w can do that too.
+So you don't have to worry about the prop wiring for standard features, we've provided prop getters in `featureProps`.
+For styling, we used Tailwind classes (where we could) and inline styles when dynamic values were required.

-The classes required for each feature are in the `featureProps` object (e.g. `featureProps.rowVirtualization`, `featureProps.stickyHeader`).
+_If people aren't using Tailwind, we can provide a pure inline styles version or you can look at the `featureProps` definitions in [./packages/react-table/src/lib/feature-props](https://github.com/zoohilldata/zoos/tree/main/packages/react-table/src/lib/feature-props) and replicate._

 ```tsx
 import { featureProps, mergeFeatureProps } from "@zoos/react-table";